6 Ways to Fix Warzone Pacific lag Spikes and Lower Your Ping

 • HDD: 175GB HD space

-If you’re only going to meet the minimum requirements, you might compromise your graphics and FPS obviously.
+If you’re only going to meet the minimum requirements, you might compromise your graphics and FPS.

 To easily find your computer specs on Windows 11, we recommend checking our dedicated guide that lists 5 different ways.
 The process is pretty similar to Windows 10, so do not worry if you’re using it!

-If you barely meet hardware requirements, it’s not uncommon to experience latency spikes only in Warzone.
+If you barely meet hardware requirements, it’s common to experience latency spikes only in Warzone.

 2. Reboot your network adapter